 On our 24-week Therapeutic programme, residents address the past and prepare for the future, staying mainly within the security of the Novō community.

-Both programmes involve: 1-1 counselling, recovery groups, opportunities to explore and grow in the Christian faith, vocational work and training, and the broader benefits of living in community.
-During their time with Novō, residents share their autobiographies, relapse prevention plans, and other individual projects, and explore a whole range of subjects, such as identity, communication, ‘triggers’ to relapse, and prayer.
+Both programmes involve: 1-1 counselling, recovery groups, opportunities to explore the Christian faith, vocational work, training, and the benefits of living in community.

 We believe that long-term recovery is achievable, whatever a person’s story or circumstance, and that the best foundation for true freedom from addiction is a living relationship with God through Jesus Christ.
 However, we will never impose our viewpoint upon anyone, recognising freedom of choice in faith, as in other areas.
 We welcome and value applications from men from all walks of life, background, ethnicity, culture, and faith.